Marie Skammelsen

-Marie Skammelsen (born 22 February 2001) is a retired Danish artistic gymnast.
+Marie Skammelsen (born 22 February 2001) is a Danish retired artistic gymnast.
 A Danish national team member since 2010, joining at an unprecedented age of nine, she has amassed several medals at the Northern European Gymnastics Championships as a junior, including her all-around title at the 2016 event.
 In June 2016, she finished fourth in the vault final at the 2016 European Artistic Gymnastics Championships in Bern, Switzerland.